Radioactive particles in cigarette smoke cause lung cancer

 Lung Cancer Facts: Lung cancer is a major killer in the United States.
 An estimated 226,160 men and women are expected to be diagnosed with lung cancer in 2012.
 Lung cancer prognosis or survival is poor and the disease and its complication or treatment are expected to kill 160,340 in 2012 in the same country, according to the National Cancer Institute.

 Lung Cancer Risk Factors: Lung cancer can be caused by many things, according to the Centers for Disease Control and Prevention.
 Tobacco smoking and secondhand smoke, exposure to radon, asbestos, arsenic, diesel exhaust, and some forms of silica and chromium, family history of the disease, radiation therapy to the chest, exposure to beta-carotene supplements, arsenic in drinking water can all increase the risk of the disease.
+Many of these cancer-causing products have restrictions on use in developed countries such as the ban on asbestos around the world; however, asbestos and other products are still used in developing countries and are major causes of lung cancer.

 Lung Cancer Symptoms: Early lung cancer does not cause signs or symptoms.
 When symptoms show up, the disease is in an advanced stage already.
 Lung cancer symptoms include persistent dry cough, breathing trouble, constant chest pain, coughing up blood, a hoarse voice, frequent lung infection, feeling very tired all the time, and weight loss without a known cause.
+To be expired on Nov 26, 2014.15